dipen-yadav/dipen-yadav.github.io/_pages/about.md

 <b>September 2022</b>: Invited talk at [Lilt AI](https://lilt.com/) on our recent NAACL paper ([slides](/files/hierdomadapt.pdf)).

 <b>August 2022</b>: Happy to share that I started as an Applied Scientist intern at Amazon AI in Santa Clara, California!
-I will be working on speech translation with [Prashant Mathur](http://mtresearcher.github.io/), [Brian Thompson](https://thompsonb.github.io/), [Surafel Lakew](https://surafelml.github.io/) and the rest of the Doubtfire team.
+I will be working on speech translation with [Prashant Mathur](http://mtresearcher.github.io/), [Brian Thompson](https://thompsonb.github.io/), [Surafel M. Lakew](https://surafelml.github.io/) and the rest of the Doubtfire team.

 <b>June 2022</b>: Invited talk at the [DG CNECT workshop on large language models](https://lr-coordination.eu/workshop4) on efficient multilingual machine translation ([slides](/files/talk_dgcnect.pdf)).